tshepang/blog/content/Rust week of 2017-07-20.md

     # switch to stable
     rustup default stable

-This is more easy than remembering how to tell cargo to use to use a non-default toolchain, though that approach is not too bad either:
+This is more easy than remembering how to tell cargo to use a non-default toolchain, though that approach is not too bad either:

     # build with nightly